 Excessive or unwanted hair that grows on a woman’s body and face is called hirsutism.
-All women have facial and body hair, but this hair is usually very fine and light in color.
+All women have facial and body hair, but the hair is usually very fine and light in color.

-The main difference between normal hair—often called “peach fuzz”—and hirsutism is the texture.
-Excessive or unwanted hair that grows on a woman’s face, arms, back, or chest is usually coarse and dark in color.
-The growth pattern of hirsutism is similar to that of normal hair growth of males.
+The main difference between normal hair on a woman’s body and face (often called “peach fuzz”) and hirsutism is the texture.
+Excessive or unwanted hair that grows on a woman’s face, arms, back, or chest is usually coarse and dark.
+The growth pattern of hirsutism in women is similar to that of normal hair growth in males.

 The presence of excess body hair can be embarrassing, but it isn’t dangerous.
 However, the hormonal imbalance that can lead to hirsutism may compromise a woman’s health.